Lower Bounds for Electrical Reduction on Surfaces

-\begin{proof} A multicurve in the annulus is homotopically reduced if and only if its constituent curves are homotopically reduced \emph{and disjoint}.
-Thus, any \emph{connected} homotopically reduced multicurve is actually a single closed curve.
+\begin{proof} A multicurve in the annulus is h-tight if and only if its constituent curves are h-tight \emph{and disjoint}.
+Thus, any \emph{connected} h-tight multicurve is actually a single closed curve.
 Any two curves in the annulus with the same winding number are homotopic \cite{h-udtse-35}.
 Finally, up to isotopy, $\alpha_d$ is the only closed curve in the annulus with winding number $d$ and $d-1$ vertices \cite[Lemma~1.12]{hs-ics-85}. \end{proof}

-\begin{lemma} Let $\gamma$ be a connected multicurve on \textbf{any} surface, possibly with boundary.
-If $\gamma$ is electrically reduced, then $\gamma$ is also homotopically reduced. \end{lemma}

-\begin{proof} Let $\gamma$ be a connected multicurve in some arbitrary surface, and suppose~$\gamma$ is not homotopically reduced.
-A seminal result of de Graaf and Schrijver~\cite{gs-mcmcr-97} implies that $\gamma$ can be simplified by a finite sequence of homotopy moves\footnote{De Graaf and Schrijver's result requires a fourth type of homotopy move, which moves an isolated simple contractible constituent curve from one face of the rest of the multicurve to another.
-However, since this move can only be applied to disconnected multicurves, it does not affect our argument.} that never increases the number of vertices.
-In particular, applying some finite sequence of $\arc{3}{3}$ moves to $\gamma$ creates either an empty loop, which can be removed by a $\arc10$ move, or an empty bigon, which can be removed by either a $\arc20$ move or a $\arc21$ move.
-Thus, $\gamma$ is not electrically reduced. \end{proof}